-- a) Demonstrate a knowledge of the different types of partnerships in Roman-Dutch law.^[1] - b) Discuss how partnerships are established.
+- a) Demonstrate a knowledge of the different types of partnerships in Roman-Dutch law.[1] - b) Discuss the formation of a partnership.
 [2] - c) Explain the authority of partners in relation to partnership activity.
 [2] - d) Analyse the liability of various partners for partnership debts.
-[2] - e) Explain the way in which partnerships can be brought to an end.
-[2]
+[2] - e) Explain the termination of a partnership..[2]